Monsignor Raymond Schultz

 - 6/13/1957-4/20/1966: Catholic Information Center, Diocese

-Summary of Sexual Abuse Allegations against Monsignor Raymond T. Schultz:
+Summary of Sexual Abuse Allegations against Monsignor Raymond Schultz:

-In 2009, an adult male reported to the Diocese of Pittsburgh that he was sexually abused by Monsignor Raymond T. Schultz around the year 1978 when he attended SS Peter and Paul Catholic School in Beaver.
+Monsignor Raymond Schultz was ordained a priest in 1947, who served in the Diocese of Pittsburgh.
+According to media reports, in 2009, an adult male reported to the Diocese that he was sexually abused by Monsignor Schultz around the year 1978, when he attended SS Peter and Paul Catholic School in Beaver.

 A report of the allegation of sexual abuse by Schultz was reported to the Beaver County District Attorney’s Office by the Diocese in 2010.
 In April 2017, the victim testified before the Grand Jury.
 He explained that he made a complaint to the Pennsylvania Office of Attorney General on September 22, 2016, through the child sexual abuse hotline that was opened after the investigation into the Diocese of Altoona – Johnstown.